EHPAD Accounting: EPRD, ERRD, CPOM and Tariff Sections Explained for Managers

 Taking over the books of an EHPAD (a French residential care home for dependent elderly people) means entering a world where three payers share a single resident's bill, where the budget is not called a budget but an EPRD, and where a care assistant's salary must be split across several sections before it even reaches the income statement.
 For a manager used to an ordinary company, the vocabulary (CPOM, ERRD, GMP, PMP) looks opaque at first.
 This article puts each piece back in its place, so you can read your facility's accounts and hold your own with the supervisory authorities.

 Direct answer.
-An EHPAD's accounting rests on three tariff sections (care, dependency, accommodation), each with its own payer: the regional health agency (ARS) funds the global care allocation, the departmental council funds dependency through the APA benefit, and the resident pays for accommodation.
+An EHPAD's accounting rests on three tariff sections (care, dependency, accommodation), each with its own payer: the global care allocation is set annually by the ARS director general and paid to the facility by the local health insurance fund (CPAM), the dependency allocation is set by the departmental council president and paid under the APA benefit, and the resident pays for accommodation.
 Once a CPOM is signed, the facility steers its budget through the EPRD (forecast) and the ERRD (actual), both grounded in cost accounting by section.

 Three payers for a single resident#